BiradarScripts/VR-FINAL_PROJECT-2025/README.md

 ## 📁 Dataset Setup

 1. **Download the ABO dataset**
-   Make sure to download the [ABO dataset](https://amazon-berkeley-objects.s3.amazonaws.com/index.html) and place it in the **root directory** of this project.
+   Make sure to download the [abo-images-small.tar](https://amazon-berkeley-objects.s3.amazonaws.com/index.html) and place it in the **root directory** of this project.

 ---